yala/MLCodeLab/README.md

 Welcome to MLCodeLab!
 Today we'll be building a sentiment analysis classifier for twitter.
 Our task is determining if a tweet is positive or negative.

+So given a tweet like `This weather is awful #boston `, we want to build a classifier to correctly classify this tweet as negative.

 In this lab we cover:

 - Building a classifier end to end (from raw text to features to results!)